Feature info

 Permissions

-When using the FeatureForm plugin and the qwc-data-service, the Data resource permissions are used, see Editing.
+The FeatureForm plugin relies on the qwc-data-service and the Data resource permissions, see Editing.